 As with all financial instruments, there are certain potential issues which should be taken into account when selecting the instrument of securitisation, as follows:

 (i) Risk of default on underlying loans

 (ii) Early repayment

 (iv) Investor assuming the role of a creditor

 (v) Complexity of structure

 (vi) Risks associated with the role of the arranger/originator

-This risk is indeed mitigated by the strong regulatory environment in which financial markets operate in South Africa, in particular regarding banking, advancing credit, and the stringent requirements set out in the Securitisation Regulations.
+This risk is indeed mitigated by the strong regulatory environment in which financial markets in South Africa operate, in particular with regards to banking, advancing credit, and the stringent requirements as set out in the Securitisation Regulations.